Roentgen equivalent man: History

 The concept of the rem first appeared in literature in 1945 and was given its first definition in 1947.
 The definition was refined in 1950 as "that dose of any ionizing radiation which produces a relevant biological effect equal to that produced by one roentgen of high-voltage x-radiation."
 Using data available at the time, the rem was variously evaluated as 83, 93, or 95 erg/gram.
 Along with the introduction of the rad in 1953, the ICRP decided to continue the use of the rem.
 The US National Committee on Radiation Protection and Measurements noted in 1954 that this effectively implied an increase in the magnitude of the rem to match the rad (100 erg/gram).
-The ICRP officially adopted the rem as the unit of equivalent dose in 1962 to measure the way different types of radiation distribute energy in tissue and began recommending values of relative biological effectiveness (RBE) for various types of radiation.
+The ICRP introduced and then officially adopted the rem in 1962 as the unit of equivalent dose to measure the way different types of radiation distribute energy in tissue and began recommending values of relative biological effectiveness (RBE) for various types of radiation.
 In practice, the unit of rem was used to denote that an RBE factor had been applied to a number which was originally in units of rad or roentgen.

 The International Committee for Weights and Measures (CIPM) adopted the sievert in 1980 but never accepted the use of the rem.
 The NIST recognizes that this unit is outside the SI but temporarily accepts its use in the U.S. with the SI.
 The rem remains in widespread use as an industry standard in the U.S. The United States Nuclear Regulatory Commission still permits the use of the units curie, rad, and rem alongside SI units.